neo4j/graph-data-science-client/doc/sphinx/source/graph.rst

     Writes the given node Label to an online Neo4j database.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.graph.export.csv` instead.

 .. py:function:: gds.beta.graph.export.csv(G: Graph, **config: Any) -> Series[Any]

     Exports a named graph to CSV files.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.graph.export.csv.estimate` instead.

 .. py:function:: gds.beta.graph.export.csv.estimate(G: Graph, **config: Any) -> "Series[Any]